 Slow or Prevent Diabetes Nerve Damage

-Staying dedicated to exercise may help control nerve pain or peripheral neuropathy.
-According to one study, people who took a brisk one-hour walk on a treadmill four times a week slowed how quickly their nerve damage worsened.
-The key is making exercise a regular part of your life with diabetes.
-But first, speak with your doctor to see which exercise is right for you.
+Stick with your exercise plan, and it may help control diabetes-related nerve pain (peripheral neuropathy).
+In one study, people who took a brisk 1-hour walk on a treadmill four times a week slowed how quickly their nerve damage worsened.
+The key is to make exercise a regular part of your life.
+If you're not active now, talk with your doctor to see what type of exercise is right for you.

 Look for Low-Impact Exercise

-Swimming or water aerobics can be gentle forms of exercise.
-Water supports your body, putting less pressure on feet affected by nerve pain.
+Swimming or water aerobics are gentle on your body.
+Water supports you, so there's less pressure on feet affected by nerve pain.
 Yoga and tai chi may also be good choices.
 Their movements may help with balance and relaxation.

-Starting exercise can be challenging.
-Make it easier by starting slowly.
-Try five minutes of extra movement a day and add a little more time each day.
-The American Diabetes Association recommends building up to 30 minutes a day, five days a week.
+At first, it can be a challenge to make exercise a habit.
+So start slowly.
+Get just 5 minutes of extra movement a day, and add a little more time each day.
+The American Diabetes Association recommends building up to 30 minutes a day, 5 days a week.

-If you have nerve damage and are concerned about falls, start with some moves to build your balance.
+If you have nerve damage and are concerned about falls, begin with some moves to build your balance.

-Build your balance by practicing rising out of a chair.
+A simple move is to practice rising out of a chair.
 Do it three times in a row.
 At first you can use your arms to help and steady you.
-Work towards doing it unassisted.
-This is one of several moves to try to improve your balance.
+Work toward doing it using just your legs.

-Slowly raise one foot off the ground so that you are standing on one leg.
-Try holding for 30 seconds, then switch.
-As you get better, try and balance for a little longer.
-You can practice this move most anywhere -- at the sink in the morning, in line at the grocery store, or while talking on the phone.
+Slowly raise one foot off the ground so that you stand on one leg.
+Try to hold that pose for 30 seconds, then switch legs.
+As you get better, balance for a little longer.
+You can do this move anywhere -- at the sink in the morning, in line at the grocery store, or while you talk on the phone.
 Your goal is to do this hands-free.
-In case you need to steady yourself, have a stable object nearby.
+In case you need to steady yourself, have something stable to hold onto nearby.

 No high wire needed for this move -- just follow the same motion.
-Practice walking heel to toe.
+Walk heel to toe.
 Line one foot up directly in front of the other as you step forward.
-Leave some bend in your knees and spread out your arms to help you balance.
-For an extra challenge, reverse and try taking a few steps backwards.
+Bend in your knees slightly and spread out your arms to help you balance.
+For an extra challenge, take a few steps backward.

-Having a good fitting pair of athletic shoes is especially important for people with diabetes.
-They can help you avoid foot injury.
-When shopping, look for a roomy toe box to prevent unwanted rubbing and blisters.
+You need athletic shoes that fit you well.
+They can help you avoid a foot injury.
+Look for those with a roomy toe box to prevent unwanted rubbing and blisters.

 Blood Sugar and Exercise

-If your average blood sugar is over 250 mg/dL and you have type 1 diabetes, you'll want to check for ketones in your urine.
-If it is moderate or high, delay exercise until it lowers.
+If your average blood sugar is over 250 mg/dL and you have type 1 diabetes, check for ketones in your urine.
+If the amount of ketones is moderate or high, delay exercise until it lowers.

 Make Fitness Fun

-Make plans with a buddy to work out.
+Make plans with someone to work out together.
 A friend, neighbor, your partner, or even your pet are great options.
-You and your buddy can help each other stay committed to exercising.
-Making it social may provide extra motivation.
-And picking a workout buddy at your fitness level can also help you to feel comfortable.
-Other ways to work out with others include group classes at the gym or recreational teams.
+Company helps you stay committed and motivated.
+You can also work out with people in group classes at a gym or join a recreational team.

 Try Something New

 Mix up your routine.
-Try a new sport or take a lesson to learn a new activity, such as golf, badminton, bowling, kayaking, or ballroom dancing.
-Or check out a new exercise DVD or video.
-The idea is to fight boredom and keep physical activity interesting.
+Try a new activity, such as golf, badminton, bowling, kayaking, or ballroom dancing.
+You can take a class or check out an exercise app, DVD, or online video.